neilotoole/sq/README.md

 # sq: swiss army knife for data

-`sq` is a command line tool that jq-style access to structured data sources such as SQL databases, or document formats such as CSV or Excel. `sq` can perform cross-source joins, execute database-native SQL, and output to a multitude of formats including JSON, Excel, CSV, HTML, Markdown and XML, or output directly to a SQL database.
+`sq` is a command line tool provides that `jq`-style access to structured data sources such as SQL databases, or document formats such as CSV or Excel.

+`sq` can perform cross-source joins, execute database-native SQL, and output to a multitude of formats including JSON, Excel, CSV, HTML, Markdown and XML, or output directly to a SQL database.
-`sq` can inspect sources to see metadata about the source structure (tables, columns, size) and has commands for common database operations such as copying or dropping tables.
+`sq` can also inspect sources to see metadata about the source structure (tables, columns, size) and has commands for common database operations such as copying or dropping tables.